The Silence Breakers Issue Statement After Harvey Weinstein Sentencing

 What's next after Joe Biden's big night, sentencing set for sex offender Harvey Weinstein and more coronavirus updates to get your Wednesday started.

-USATODAY.com Also reported by •FOXNews.com •CBS 2 •IndiaTimes
+USATODAY.com Also reported by •Just Jared •FOXNews.com •WorldNews •Zee News